How to Become an Orthopedic Surgeon: Step-by-Step Career Guide

 Do I Want to Be an Orthopedic Surgeon?

 Orthopedic surgeons operate on patients who are living with musculoskeletal problems related to trauma, accidents, sports injuries and various types of disorders.
 In addition to performing surgery, these specialists may perform physical examinations, review charts and conduct follow-up visits.
 Standing for many hours while working is often required, and readiness to operate on an emergency basis is sometimes needed.
+Surgeons are under great pressure in the operating room, and they must be able to remain calm and focused.

 |Degree Level||Professional doctoral|